Customer Care

 So that all passengers may enjoy a pleasant ride, we ask you to keep your service animal calm and quiet.
 If we believe a service animal may threaten the health or safety of other passengers or our staff, or disrupt our operations (such as by barking, growling, biting, jumping on passengers, urinating or defecating), we may refuse to allow it on board.

 Any passenger under the age of 12 must be accompanied by a passenger at least 17 years of age or older at all times.
-Passengers of age 12 through 16 may travel on Michigan Flyer and must pay the adult fare.
+Passengers of age 12 through 16 may travel on Michigan Flyer without an adult and must pay the adult fare.

 1. The passenger’s trip will begin and end on the same schedule (no transfers).